Newlyn: Local government

 In 1894 Newlyn became part of Paul Urban District, while Tolcarne on the eastern side of the stream was in Madron Urban District.
 The urban districts were abolished in 1934 and Newlyn and Tolcarne were absorbed into the municipal borough of Penzance.
-Penzance Municipal Borough was itself abolished in 1974 under the Local Government Act 1972, and Newlyn became part of the new Penwith District.
+Penzance Municipal Borough was itself abolished in 1974 under the Local Government Act 1972, and Newlyn became part of the new Penwith district.
 The former borough was unparished until 1980.
 The unparished area was formed into a civil parish in 1980, and the new Penzance parish council chose to call itself a town council.
 Newlyn returns five councillors to Penzance Town Council.
 Penwith District was abolished in 2009, and Newlyn now falls under the unitary Cornwall Council, with the town being shared between two divisions, Penzance Promenade in the east and Newlyn and Mousehole in the west.
 Since 2021, the town has been part of the new Mousehole, Newlyn and St Buryan division.

 Geography

 Newlyn is located in western Cornwall, just south of Penzance.
 It lies along the B3315 road which connects it to Land's End.
 Paul and Mousehole lie to the south.
+Newlyn is the second most southerly town on the UK mainland, after Helston.

 The Ordnance Survey, the United Kingdom's mapping agency, bases all elevations including mapped contour lines and spot heights on the mean sea level at Newlyn (see Ordnance Datum).
 The mean sea level data was calculated from hourly readings of the sea level between 1 May 1915 and 30 April 1921.